-- a) Confirmed hazard areas (CHAs) in which all known cluster munitions contamination has already been cleared, but where a part of the 50 meter fade-out falls within an inaccessible area; and - b) Confirmed or Suspected hazard areas (CHAs) located within inaccessible area.
+- a) Confirmed hazard areas (CHAs) in which all known cluster munitions contamination has already been cleared, but where a part of the normal 50 meter fade-out falls within a difficult terrain; and - b) Confirmed or Suspected hazard areas (CHAs) located within difficult terrain, given the footprint of known CM strikes.

 LMAC will make every effort to deal with these two scenarios, each of which may require different approaches from a CCM compliance perspective.
+All registered hazardous areas will be released after all reasonable efforts have been exerted to remove the presence or suspicion of explosive ordnance.

 a.
-LMAC understanding of inaccessible areas and all reasonable efforts

-The third principle in land release process reads as follows:
+LMAC understanding of difficult terrain and all reasonable efforts The third principle in land release process reads as follows5: